 Every day, your social media feeds are home to countless digital ads, each one vying for your eyeballs and cash.
-Project creators might wonder whether paid advertising is worth the cost — if it can give their crowdfunding campaign a significant boost without losing money.
+Creators might wonder whether paid advertising is worth the cost — if it can give their crowdfunding campaign a significant boost without losing money.

 Paid advertising should not be seen as a silver bullet.
 A slew of ads won’t help a campaign with a soggy narrative or ill-defined target market.
 What’s more, not all crowdfunding campaigns need paid advertising to succeed.
 However, it appears that many high-profile, large-scale projects have enlisted help from agencies to ensure their PR and marketing strategies are primed for success.